Skip to content

 Where can I find these games for the cheapest price?

 Steam sales and the Humble Store run seasonal discounts on indie visual novels like Raging Loop, Fatal Twelve, and Shinrai.
-PlayStation Plus Premium includes Zero Escape and Persona 5 Royal in its catalog at no extra cost, which we confirmed on a PS5 during our testing week.
+PlayStation Plus Premium includes Zero Escape and Persona 5 Royal in its catalog at no extra cost on PS5.
 Xbox Game Pass Ultimate rotates Persona 5 Royal and the Phoenix Wright Trilogy in and out.

 Is Danganronpa S: Ultimate Summer Camp worth adding to this list?